- Fire Safety

 Special procedures should be followed whenever work is done near unprotected energized equipment and circuits, especially overhead power lines.
 Individuals working in such areas should be trained with the proper electrical safety procedures.

-For further information on electrical safety, please contact Safety and Environmental Health Office.
+For further information on electrical safety, please contact Office of Safety.

 A Ground-Fault-Circuit Interrupter (GFCI) is a device to protect against electrical shock if someone would come in contact with a live (Hot) wire and a path to ground which would result in a current through their body.
 The GFCI operates by sensing the difference between the currents in the Hot and Neutral conductors.
 Under normal conditions, these should be equal.
 If working correctly, the electricity will flow from Hot to Neutral.
 However, if someone touches the Hot and a Ground, such as a plumbing fixture or if they are standing in water when they touch the hot, these currents will not be equal, creating a ground fault.
 This might occur if a short circuit developed inside an ungrounded appliance or if someone was working on a live circuit and accidentally touched a live wire.
 The GFCI will trip in a fraction of a second at currents well below those that are considered dangerous.